himb-coral-nursery/himb-coral-nursery.github.io/facilities.md

 <div class="feature-section reverse">
   <div class="feature-text">
     <h2>Field Collections</h2>
     <p>If you are interested in sampling wild coral colonies from the surrounding reefs of Kāne'ohe Bay, we are happy to help you navigate everything from permitting with the state, HIMB boat usage, down to the physical collections in the field.
-Leverage our familiarity with our home reef to your advantage.</p>
+Use our familiarity with our home reef to your advantage.</p>
   </div>
   <div class="feature-image">
     <img src="/assets/images/field-collections.JPG" alt="Kāne'ohe Bay field collections">